d7561985/sentry-demo/memory-bank/activeContext.md

 - **Templates**: Using @defer for lazy loading, new control flow syntax
 - **Build**: Optimized with lazy loading, inline critical CSS
 - **All tasks completed successfully!**

+## New Issues Analysis (VAN Phase)
+### Animation Issue Fixed ✅
+- Increased animation duration from 0.8s to 2s to match visual expectation
+- Extended setTimeout from 2000ms to 2500ms to ensure animation completes
+- Animation now properly syncs with isSpinning signal

+### Session Replay Fixed ✅
+- Added `sendDefaultPii: true` to Sentry configuration (required for Session Replay)
+- Session Replay was already at v9.35.0 with proper configuration
+- All replay settings properly configured for demo purposes